Infant CPR: How to treat a choking infant with CPR

 What to do if an infant becomes unresponsive?

-The goal of Cardiopulmonary Resuscitation isn’t necessarily to bring the infant back to consciousness.
+The goal of infant cpr choking isn’t necessarily to bring the infant back to consciousness.
 Instead, it will keep the blood and oxygen circulating in their vital organs and brain.
 CPR includes 30 chest compressions and 2 rescue breaths or effective ventilations.
 To do this:

 1. Place two fingers on the infant’s breastbone.